 The Golden Circle drive goes to the southern uplands where you can see Pingvellir National Park, the Gullfoss waterfall, and the geothermal Great Geyser and Strokkur Geyser.

-Take Iceland’s weather, river crossings, and wildlife into consideration when you plan your Golden Circle and Ring Road itinerary.
+Consider Iceland’s weather, river crossings, and wildlife when planning your Golden Circle and Ring Road itinerary.

 - Do You Need a Car in Iceland?